RedisLabs/redislabs-docs/content/rc/databases/view-edit-database.md

 For help changing database settings, see [Edit database details](#edit-database-details),

-## Manage the database list

-The **Databases** list summarizes the status of all databases from the subscriptions associated with your account.

-You can:

-- Sort the list in descending or ascending order using the the arrow displayed to right of the field name in the header.
-Supported fields include _Subscription_, _Name_, and _Memory_.

-    {{<image filename="images/rc/icon-database-list-sort-ascending.png" alt="Use the arrows in the list header to sort the list." >}}{{< /image >}} {{<image filename="images/rc/icon-database-list-sort-descending.png" alt="The direction of the arrow corresponds to the direction of the sort." >}}{{< /image >}}

-    Select the arrow icon to change the sort order.
-One sort order can be active at any given time.

-- Use the Filter icon displayed to the right of the field name in the header to display string matches for that field.

-    {{<image filename="images/rc/icon-database-list-filter-normal.png" alt="Use the filter icon in the list header to filter the list." >}}{{< /image >}}

-    You can filter the list on **Subscription**, **Name**, **Endpoint**, and **Options**.
-String matches are _not_ case sensitive.
-You can specify more than one filter expression at a time.

-    The icon is circled when a filter is active.

-    {{<image filename="images/rc/icon-database-list-filter-active.png" alt="Active filters display a circle in the icon." >}}{{< /image >}}

-- Use the controls in the list footer to change the number of items displayed in the list or to navigate.

-Sort orders and filter expressions are not saved between console sessions.

 ## Configuration details tab

 The **Configuration details** screen is divided into sections, each dedicated to a specific category.
 Note that not every section or setting is available to every [subscription plan]({{< relref "rc/subscriptions/" >}}).